 ... the Negro's great stumbling block in his stride toward freedom is not the White Citizen's Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to "order" than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: "I agree with you in the goal you seek, but I cannot agree with your methods of direct action"; who paternalistically believes he can set the timetable for another man's freedom; who lives by a mythical concept of time and who constantly advises the Negro to wait for a 'more convenient season.'— Martin Luther King.

 Immediately understanding the importance of Dr. King's statement, Walker labors to get it published — or at least noticed — by the press who are so eager to trumpet every attack of the "moderates."
 To no avail.
-The media utterly ignores King's response.
-It is not until after the campaign's ultimate victory that Letter From a Birmingham Jail becomes widely known to the public.
+The northern mass media utterly ignores King's response.
+Only after the campaign's ultimate victory does Letter From a Birmingham Jail becomes widely known to the public.

 After 8 days in jail, Dr. King and Rev. Abernathy are bailed out on Saturday, April 20th to prepare for their trial on Monday the 22nd.
 After a week-long trial, a Birmingham court convicts them of violating the injunction.
 They remain out on bail pending appeal.
 But the Birmingham Movement is faltering, the boycott is weakening, bail funds are again exhausted, and it is harder and harder to find adults willing to risk losing their jobs by going to jail.
 Most Blacks in Birmingham and Bessemer are working-poor, barely living from paycheck to paycheck.
 Parents who have to feed and cloth their children cannot risk being fired and blacklisted.

-A passion for freedom sweeps through Parker High and the other Black schools of Birmingham and Bessemer, an emotional firestorm ignited by SCLC's young field workers, led by class presidents and prom queens, cheerleaders and football players like big James Orange.
-A fire stoked and spread by "Tall Paul" White and other DJs at the Black radio stations.
+A passion for freedom sweeps through Parker High and the other Black schools of Birmingham and Bessemer, an emotional firestorm ignited by SCLC's young field workers.
+It's led by class presidents and prom queens, cheerleaders and football heroes like big James Orange.
+It's a fire stoked and spread by "Tall Paul" White and other DJs at the Black radio stations.
 Thursday, May 2nd, is "D-Day" as students "ditch" class to march for justice.
-In disciplined groups of 50, children singing freedom songs march out of 16th Street Baptist church two-by-two.
+In disciplined groups of 50, children singing freedom songs march out of 16th Street Baptist church two-by- two.
 When each group is arrested, another takes its place.
 There are not enough cops to contain them, and police reinforcements are hurriedly summoned.
 By the end of the day almost 1,000 kids have been jailed.